-At the upcoming UN Forum on Business and Human Rights, 27 to 29 November 2017, GBI has organised two key panels.
+At the UN Annual Forum on Business and Human Rights, 27 to 29 November 2017, GBI organised two key panels.
 Access our full briefing for business on the UN Forum here.
+The 2018 Forum will take place from 26 to 28 November in Geneva, Switzerland.

 Operationalising corporate respect for human rights: how far have we come?